Services & Information

 All of our services include a team to service the taps and pour the drinks, and we’ll even provide the cups!
-We can also pick up and return the kegs, so all you have to do is decide what to serve.
+We coordinate the pick up and return of kegs, so all you have to do is decide what to serve.
 Our prices include set-up, take down, and endless Instagrammability, of course.
 Our services do not include the price of alcohol.

 What can Fizzolino serve?

 Just about anything you want!
 We can tap beer, of course, but we can also tap wine — including sparkling wine, like Prosecco, — and even cocktails, like margaritas!
 If you’re looking for non-alcoholic options, we can tap soda, kombucha, and cold brew coffee, too.
 If you dream it, we can tap it!

 Fizzolino is a 1998 Piaggio Ape — a glorified Vespa with a truck bed.
 She was purchased in Italy during our four-year military tour and brought back to America to spread the joy that only a little 3-wheeled truck can.
 Fizzolino is a mobile bartending truck with three taps that can serve for your event.

 We’ll do any kind of private event!
 If you want Fizzolino to help you celebrate your wedding, birthday party, office party, business launch, pizza party — we’re there.
 If you just want us to come to your house to be the most adorable kegerator there ever was, we’re in.

 Though the bulk of our business is private events, we can look into selling by the glass as a collaboration!
 Reach out to us if you have something in mind.